reactjs/react.dev/src/content/reference/react-dom/components/textarea.md

 }
 ```

 If this doesn't fix the problem, it's possible that the text area gets removed and re-added from the DOM on every keystroke.
 This can happen if you're accidentally [resetting state](/learn/preserving-and-resetting-state) on every re-render.
-For example, this can happen if the text area or one of its parents always receives a different `key` attribute, or if you nest component definitions (which is not allowed in React and causes the "inner" component to remount on every render).
+For example, this can happen if the text area or one of its parents always receives a different `key` attribute, or if you nest Component definitions (which is not allowed in React and causes the "inner" Component to remount on every render).

 ---

-### I'm getting an error: "A component is changing an uncontrolled input to be controlled" {/*im-getting-an-error-a-component-is-changing-an-uncontrolled-input-to-be-controlled*/}
+### I'm getting an error: "A Component is changing an uncontrolled input to be controlled" {/*im-getting-an-error-a-component-is-changing-an-uncontrolled-input-to-be-controlled*/}

 If you provide a `value` to the component, it must remain a string throughout its lifetime.

-You cannot pass `value={undefined}` first and later pass `value="some string"` because React won't know whether you want the component to be uncontrolled or controlled.
-A controlled component should always receive a string `value`, not `null` or `undefined`.
+You cannot pass `value={undefined}` first and later pass `value="some string"` because React won't know whether you want the Component to be uncontrolled or controlled.
+A controlled Component should always receive a string `value`, not `null` or `undefined`.

 If your `value` is coming from an API or a state variable, it might be initialized to `null` or `undefined`.
 In that case, either set it to an empty string (`''`) initially, or pass `value={someValue ?? ''}` to ensure `value` is a string.